The following Value Added Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

 Under OSR, the goods will be put into free circulation in the country where they are first imported and any customs duties due on the goods will need to be paid.
 The importer will need to apply for OSR in order to avoid the requirement to pay any import VAT due when the goods arrive.
 One of the following conditions must be satisfied:

-Please see guidance note Supplies of goods within the EU for information on what conditions must
+Please see the Supplies of goods within the EU guidance note for

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.